Gender of Nouns

 topaz, topaz-es; .Fitz, the Fitz-es.

-as monarch, monarch-s.
-The sound of th is
+monarch-s.
+The sound of th is softened before s;

-eluded under the term euphony.
-Any change in a word
+under the term euphony.
+Any change in a word made for

-greater ease of articulation is said to be made for
+greater ease of articulation is said to be made for the sake of

 Obs.
 To the above add many nouns in o: potato,